Program

 3.00pm – 4.30pm

-Roundtable 1: Rehearsing Death: demystifying and preparing for death and dying in art institutions, spiritual communities, and digital spaces
+Roundtable 1: Rehearsing Death: demystifying and preparing for death and dying in art institutions, spiritual communities, and public spaces

 4.30pm – 6.00pm